- Get settled in and take your time, find your bearings and chat to us so that we can help you plan how best to enjoy Mull during your stay with us

 Mull is a superb holiday destination for those who want to discover wildlife, Scottish and island Scenery at its best and take a step off the treadmill of life for a short while.

-Tiroran House Hotel is centrally located on the Isle of Mull and a perfect base to discover the island, being equidistant from Tobermory in the north and Fionnphort (and onto Iona) to the south – Tiroran is situated at the gateway to the Ardmeanach Peninsula (the Burgh) which is the most unspoilt and isolated peninsula on the island.
+Tiroran House Hotel is centrally located on the Isle of Mull and a perfect base to discover the island, being equidistant from Tobermory in the north and Fionnphort (and onto Iona) to the south – Tiroran is situated at the gateway to the Ardmeanach Peninsula (the Burgh) and the coffee shop is the start of McCulloch’s Fossil Tree walk, Ardmeanach is the most unspoilt and isolated peninsula on the island

 Tobermory is 28 miles north of Tiroran – with its famous colourful houses, whisky distillery, lively pubs, shops and harbour.
 Whale watching trips depart from here (or en route) and yachts moor before travelling onwards throughout theWestern Isles.